nexus-link/nexus-code-examples/NetCoreAdapter/README.md

 #### BusinessApi.Contracts

 Contains all contracts for the organization.
-The contracts are grouped into *capabilities- that are implemented by the different adapters.
+The contracts are grouped into *capabilities* that are implemented by the different adapters.
 An adapter will implement a few of them, often only one.
 In the example we have two capability contracts; `Integration` and `OnBoarding`.

 ### BusinessApi.Controllers